-A tremendous amount of effort was expended regarding Hate Crime Awareness Week and I am happy to report that it was a resounding success.
+In previous years a tremendous amount of effort across the UK has been expended regarding Hate Crime Awareness Week and I am happy to report that these have been a resounding success.

-Due to our collaborative effort our message reached over a million people through social media since it started in 2018, and one and a half million in 2020.
+Due to our collaborative effort the #NO2HATE message has reached around a million people every year through social media since it started in 2018, and one and a half million in 2020.

 As the Hate Crime Lead for the Association for Police and Crime Commissioners I would love to see that we all take this message further in our everyday lives throughout the year.

-My Police and Crime Commissioner colleagues united with key partners, stakeholders, voluntary groups and especially the people of our local communities throughout our Counties, standing together to signify a united stance.
+My Police and Crime Commissioner colleagues are working with key partners, stakeholders, voluntary groups, and especially the people of our local communities, to stand together to signify our unity.

-To achieve this we took to social media to post a photograph, either as a selfie, a group selfie, whilst holding the sign and saying a few words to show support to the week.
+To achieve this we take to social media to post a photograph, either as a selfie, a group selfie, whilst holding the #NO2HATE sign and saying a few words to show support to the week.

 Help us all raise awareness of this repugnant crime in its many forms and shout #NO2HATE.